What is new car replacement insurance?

-All of our policies are underwritten by an A-rated Canadian insurance company.
-With vehicle replacement insurance, you can say goodbye to depreciation!
+All of our policies are underwritten by an A-rated Canadian insurance company, ensuring maximum protection for your investment.
+With new car replacement insurance, you can say goodbye to depreciation!
+Get a quote for coverage now.

 With our new car replacement insurance you get: